irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 4. `IdleDetector` is set up to monitor user activity
 5. Commands like `startTracking`, `stopTracking`, etc. are registered
 6. The `ReportViewProvider` is registered to show time tracking reports
+7. If auto-tracking is enabled (default), tracking starts automatically for the workspace

 ## Core Components in Detail